surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 ```

 This works around that issue for zero values but not $null vs non-existent keys.
 Most of the time
-you don't need to make that distinction but there are functions for when you do.
+you don't need to make that distinction but there are methods for when you do.

 ```powershell
 if( $person.ContainsKey('age') ){...}